 Hey handsome, keeping out of trouble?
 Do you still have Think Big?
 I’d do anything to get it back…”

-Goal 2: Keeping Them Warm
+Goal 2: Apologizing

 Try to find out from mutual friends/social media if they are on the market or not.
 When you are fairly sure that the answer is yes, still proceed with caution and start out slowly.
 After all, it might be a shock for them to suddenly see your name pop up in their inbox.